Kerwood/the-pirate-cove/README.md

   - Ports 80/tcp and 443/tcp open for web access and Traefik to get certificates.
   - Ports 51413/tcp and 6881/udp open for Rtorrent.

+Second, because all the services are setup with `docker-compose` they can all reach each other by their Docker Compose service name.
+So fx. when connecting Sonarr with Jacket, then Jackett would be available on `http://jackett/api....`, which makes everything a lot easier.

 ### Edit the .env file
 All configuration to this setup, I've put in the `.env` file, so all you have to do is go through it and edit it to fit your needs.

-First off, Traefik provides basic authentication for the web services, all except Plex which has its only user management.
+First off, Traefik provides basic authentication for the web services, all except Plex which has its own user management.
 To create the `user:password` string, run below command and replace the `BASIC_AUTH` variable with the result.

 ```
 docker run -it --rm httpd bash -c "htpasswd -nB username-here"